eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 <!-- PPP -->
 ## Preparing your first PriotizR Project

 In this section, we are going to explore step by step how linear programming (LP) can be implemented on a spatial scale.
-For this purpose, we will imagine the aforementioned task; indicating which areas of a forest should be protected in order to preserve .....the maximum amount of biodiversity?
+For this purpose, we will imagine the aforementioned task; indicating which areas of a forest should be protected in order to preserve the maximum amount of biodiversity.
 Suppose the forest in question is a perfect square of 10 by 10 kilometers, divided into grid cells of 1 km<sup>2</sup>.
 Each grid cell of forest may attain the _preserved_ status, but there can only be a limited amount of grid cells that can be preserved due to some constraint(s).

 <br />